Oblongmana/unity-vscode-base-config/README.md

 You could of course also clone the repo somewhere, and manually copy the files you want.
 There's not too many, don't overthink it!

+**As noted in the warning above, this creates the following files, or will overwrite existing ones.
+If you're doing this into an existing project, I suggest committing first, and checking the diff after.**
+ - `.editorconfig`
+ - `.gitignore`
+ - `omnisharp.json`
+ - `Assets/Editor/EditorShortcutKeys.cs`

-Note that this step will set up `.editorconfig`, and a `.gitignore`, which may initially be out of date.
+Note that as this step copies this repo, it sets up `.editorconfig`, and a `.gitignore`, which may initially be out of date (and can be updated in the next section).

-This will also setup an `omnisharp.json` which won't work out of the box - proceed to the Setup section for that.
+The `omnisharp.json` won't work out of the box - proceed to the Setup section for that.

+The `EditorShortcutKeys.cs` file just lets you press F5 to Play/Stop - feel free to delete it if you're fine with defaults (Ctrl + P or clicking the Play Button).
 ## Setup

 Run `./scripts/setupVSCodeUnityConfig.sh`